freedomson/playkubo/README.md

 # password is "raspberry"
 ```

-- If you failed to connect please list your active connection on the household router and change file hosts according:
+- If you failed to connect please list your active connection on the household router and update the Ansible Inventory file *hosts* according.
+You may also try to run *nmap  -sn  192.168.1.0/24* in order to find your PLAYKUBO IP:

 ```
-[playkubo]
-PLAYKUBO ansible_host=raspberrypi.home
-#or
 [playkubo]
 PLAYKUBO ansible_host=192.168.1.5
 ```